mark-akturatech/archon-c64/README.md

 - `_list` : The label is followed by two or more related items.
 For example, a list of colors or positions.
 - `_fn` : may be used with the ptr__ prefix to denote a pointer to a function/code.
 - `_ctl` : may be used with a flag__ prefix to denote that the flag could contain multiple values and will be used to control how the code will run (eg flag may contain an enum constant to increment a row, or a column or both).
-- `_cur` : typically used with a data__ prefix to denote a variable that holds the current value of a calculation, loop or repeated logic (eg current color when rendering a string)
+- `_curr` : typically used with a data__ prefix to denote a variable that holds the current value of a calculation, loop or repeated logic (eg current color when rendering a string)

 #### Code Labels